wei-hsuan-cheng/opencv_practice_09232023/README.md

 # opencv_practice_09232023
-This is a practice of how to use OpenCV ``python`` for basic image processing and face recognition.
+This is a practice of OpenCV ``python`` for basic image processing and face recognition.

 For details, go to this tutorial in youtube: